kelleyvanevert/adventofcode2024/readme.md

 - And, to put the nail in the coffin, it was suuper slow in computing, and eventually ate too much memory to be able to complete, the bonus part of today's challenge.

 ..so I took to Rust to solve the bonus part.
 My brute force solution is of course not the most beautiful way of solving it, and there'll most definitely be a way to solve the whole thing way faster, and then also in AL, but .. oh well..

+_Update: I realized the kinda obvious first optimization that makes it a whole lot faster: only check obstruction placements along the path that the guard is going to walk anyway.
+This way, AL can get the job done in 6 minutes, and Rust in 400ms ☺️_ w